-- ✓ Orange Curação is made from the peel of the bittersweet Curação orange, which grows on the Dutch island of Curação in the West Indies. - ✓ Orangecello is a combination of orange juice, orange peels, and grain spirits from Italy. - ✓ Ouzo is an anise-based liqueur from Greece. - ✓ PAMA Pomegranate Liqueur is made with all-natural California pomegranates. - Passoa Passion Fruit Liqueur is a blend of Brazilian maracuja, or yellow passion fruit, with red berries and citrus and tropical fruits. - Patrón Citronge is an orange-flavored liqueur from the famous tequila maker. - ✓ Pucker Flavored Cordials are available in Raspberry, Peach, Watermelon, Sour Apple, Grape, Cheri-Beri, Strawberry Passion, and Island Blue. - ✓ Rock & Rye is an old-time American favorite made with a special blend of aged rye whiskies and fresh fruit juices. - Rumple Minze is a peppermint schnapps imported from Germany. - ✓ Sabra is an Israeli chocolate-orange liqueur originally made in the 1960s from the sabra cactus that grows in Israel and around the southern and eastern Mediterranean.
-There is also a coffee version. - ✓ Sambuca is made from two main ingredients, witch elderbush (sambucus nigra, hence the name of the drink) and licorice, which gives this liqueur its dominant taste.
+- ✓ Orange Curação is made from the peel of the bittersweet Curação orange, which grows on the Dutch island of Curação in the West Indies. - ✓ Orangecello is a combination of orange juice, orange peels, and grain spirits from Italy. - ✓ Ouzo is an anise-based liqueur from Greece. - PAMA Pomegranate Liqueur is made with all-natural California pomegranates. - ✓ Passoa Passion Fruit Liqueur is a blend of Brazilian maracuja, or yellow passion fruit, with red berries and citrus and tropical fruits. - Patrón Citronge is an orange-flavored liqueur from the famous tequila maker. - Patrón XO Cafe is a coffee liqueur that combines coffee and Patrón Silver.
+Patrón XO Cafe Dark Cocoa adds Criollo chocolate from Mexico to the mix. - ✓ Pucker Flavored Cordials are available in Raspberry, Peach, Watermelon, Sour Apple, Grape, Cheri-Beri, Strawberry Passion, and Island Blue. - ✓ Rock & Rye is an old-time American favorite made with a special blend of aged rye whiskies and fresh fruit juices. - Rumple Minze is a peppermint schnapps imported from Germany. - ✓ Sabra is an Israeli chocolate-orange liqueur originally made in the 1960s from the sabra cactus that grows in Israel and around the southern and eastern Mediterranean.
+You can also find a coffee version. - ✓ Sambuca is made from two main ingredients, witch elderbush (sambucus nigra, hence the name of the drink) and licorice, which gives this liqueur its dominant taste.
 It's related to the licorice-flavored anise and pastis drinks of France, ouzo of Greece, mastika of the Balkans, and raki of Turkey. - Schönauer Apfel Schnapps is produced from wheat and rye and then blended with the juices of apples from "Altes Land," one of the best-known fruit-growing areas of Germany.

 - ✓ Sloe Gin has a confusing name.
 It's not a gin (although small amounts of gin are used in its making).
-Sloe comes from sloeberry, a small, deep-purple wild plum that grows principally in France. - ✓ Southern Comfort is made from a secret recipe that contains bourbon, brandy, bitters, peaches, and herbs. - ✓ St-Germain Elderflower Liqueur is made in France from freshly hand-picked elderflower blossoms. - ✓ Strega, the Italian word for witch, is made from more than 70 botanicals. - ✓ Tequila Rose Cocoa Cream adds the taste of fresh strawberries and chocolate to the cream of Tequila Rose. - ✓ Tequila Rose Java Cream is the taste of coffee added to the cream of Tequila Rose. - ✓ Tequila Rose Strawberry Flavor Cream Liqueur and Tequila is a blend of strawberry, cream, and a hint of tequila. - ✓ Tia Maria is a Jamaican rum liqueur based on Blue Mountain coffee extracts and local spices. - ✓ Triple Sec is made principally from imported orange peel, the wild Curaçao orange, and the sweet, aromatic Spanish Valencia.
-Triple sec means triple dry or three distillations. - ✓ Tuaca is an aged brandy flavored with orange and other fruits and botanicals indigenous to the Tuscan region of Italy. - ✓ Ty-Ku Liqueur is a sake and Asian vodka-based liqueur with more than 20 all-natural fruits and botanicals. - ✓ Vandermint is a Dutch minted-chocolate liqueur. - ✓ Vermeer is an outstanding Dutch chocolate cream liqueur. - ✓ Wild Spirit is a special recipe of strong spirits, natural wild herbs, and a touch of fire-brewed cocoa. - Yukon Jack is a Canadian whisky-based liqueur with citrus and herbs.
+Sloe comes from sloeberry, a small, deep-purple wild plum that grows principally in France. - ✓ Southern Comfort is made from a secret recipe that contains bourbon, brandy, bitters, peaches, and herbs. - ✓ St-Germain Elderflower Liqueur is made in France from freshly hand-picked elderflower blossoms. - ✓ Strega, named after the Italian word for "witch," is made from more than 70 botanicals. - ✓ Tequila Rose Cocoa Cream adds the taste of fresh strawberries and chocolate to the cream of Tequila Rose. - ✓ Tequila Rose Java Cream is the taste of coffee added to the cream of Tequila Rose. - Tequila Rose Strawberry Flavor Cream Liqueur and Tequila is a blend of strawberry, cream, and a hint of tequila. - ✓ Tia Maria is a Jamaican rum liqueur based on Blue Mountain coffee extracts and local spices. - ✓ Triple Sec is made principally from imported orange peel, the wild Curaçao orange, and the sweet, aromatic Spanish Valencia.
+Triple sec means triple dry or three distillations. - Tuaca is an aged brandy flavored with orange and other fruits and botanicals indigenous to the Tuscan region of Italy. - ✓ Ty-Ku Liqueur is a sake and Asian vodka-based liqueur with more than 20 all-natural fruits and botanicals. - ✓ Vandermint is a Dutch minted-chocolate liqueur. - Vermeer is an outstanding Dutch chocolate cream liqueur. - ✓ Wild Spirit is a special recipe of strong spirits, natural wild herbs, and a touch of fire-brewed cocoa. - ✓ Yukon Jack is a Canadian whisky-based liqueur with citrus and herbs.